aldipiroli/moco_from_scratch/README.md

 ### Qualitvative Results
 > Qualitative results of cosine similarity scores for feature embeddings from the VOC dataset validation split, with the model trained for 10 epochs.
 ![](assets/teaser.png)

+---
+> Note: This repository is for educational purposes and does not aim to replicate the performance of the [original implementation](https://github.com/facebookresearch/moco).